-Florida is known for many things: Disney World, alligators, oranges.
+Florida is known for many obvious things: Disney World, alligators, oranges.
 But what it might not be overtly known for is its haunted history, While Florida might not be known for ghosts specifically, but there are plenty here that are worth checking out.
 If you’re curious about the darker, more mysterious locations in our state, check out this road trip below.
-It’s a 14-hour drive, so consider taking a long weekend and staying at a hotel along the way.
+It’s a 15-hour drive, so consider taking a long weekend and staying at a hotel or two along the way.
 (Some of our stops are even haunted hotels.)
 Here is the Google Maps route, so that you can follow it or revamp it as you wish.
 Enjoy this spectacular haunted road trip through Florida!

 Have you been to any of these places on the haunted road trip through Florida?
 Are there any other haunted spots in Florida you think we should explore?
 Make sure to add them to the comments section!

 OnlyInYourState may earn compensation through affiliate links in this article.